 In an increasingly interconnected world, data breaches grab headlines.
-The security of sensitive information is vital; and new requirements and regulatory bodies such as the Payment Card Industry Data Security Standard (PCI-DSS), Health Insurance Portability and Accountability Act (HIPAA) and Sarbanes-Oxley (SOX) create challenges for enterprises that use encryption to protect their information.
-As encryption becomes more widely adopted, organizations also must contend with an evergrowing set of encryption keys.
+The security of sensitive information is vital, and new requirements and regulatory bodies such as the Payment Card Industry Data Security Standard (PCI-DSS), Health Insurance Portability and Accountability Act (HIPAA), and Sarbanes-Oxley (SOX) create challenges for enterprises that use encryption to protect their information.
+As encryption becomes more widely adopted, organizations also must contend with an ever-growing set of encryption keys.
 Effective management of these keys is essential to ensure both the availability and security of the encrypted information.
-Centralized management of keys and certificates is necessary to perform the complex tasks related to key and certificate generation, renewal, backup and recovery.
+Centralized management of keys and certificates is necessary to perform the complex tasks that are related to key and certificate generation, renewal, and backup and recovery.

-The IBM Enterprise Key Management Foundation is a flexible and highly secure key management system for the enterprise.
-It provides centralized key management on IBM zEnterprise® and distributed platforms for streamlined, efficient and secure key and certificate management operations.
+The IBM® Enterprise Key Management Foundation (EKMF) is a flexible and highly secure key management system for the enterprise.
+It provides centralized key management on IBM zEnterprise® and distributed platforms for streamlined, efficient, and secure key and certificate management operations.

 Table of contents

 Chapter 1.
 Business context for enterprise key management

 Chapter 2.
 Solution architecture

 Chapter 4.
 Overview of scenario, requirements, and approach

 Chapter 5.
 Key management infrastructure setup and deployment

 Appendix A. Troubleshooting